codeofdusk/gptcmd/README.md

 ```

 ### Names
 GPT allows mesages to be annotated with the name of their author.
-If you have access to `gpt-4`, it seems to respond better to these annotations in my experience.
 The `name` command sets the name to be sent with all future messages of the specified role.
 Its first argument is the role to which this new name should be applied, and its second is the name to use:

 ```
 (gpt-3.5-turbo) model gpt-4